August 13, 2016 by Ed Kennedy

 Whether fixing a Ford, Ferrari or Fiat; keeping an eye on the finish line is essential..

 If part of your appeal for getting a classic car is an admiring glance or two you’ll get when the job is done and you go park your car somewhere glamorous – a California beachside cliff, a gorgeous European plaza, or the local 7-11 when you’re just hankering for a pepsi- you’ll need hang onto that as you go through the hard yards.

 Simply put, when you are ambling about an internet forum at 2am looking for a part name before a big day at work – or skipping that Friday night out with friends as you await a courier’s delivery of that obscure part – you’ll have more than a moment where you wonder if it was a big mistake.

 Buying and restoring a classic car is a lot like cycling.
 From a financial and time perspective there is really little to be said for taking your bike out for a morning ride – for unless you’re a YouTube star or riding in the Peloton of the Tour De France you’re unlikely to be paid for it – but when you’re racing your bike downhill in the right gear there are few feelings like it.

 Further, just like any other hobby car restoration can open up for you a whole new community for you.
 This is especially so when a car-find akin to Atlantis comes out of nowhere, and brings with it new cars to market once more.
 So, if you love cars a restoration means you’ve now extra incentive to think cars, talk cars – and yes: drive cars! – all the more.

 Ready for the next step?
-Part 2 explores restoration in-depth.Ed Kennedy is a journalist, ghostwriter, and web designer proudly from Melbourne, Australia.
+Part 2 explores restoration in-depth.Ed Kennedy is a journalist, ghostwriter, and web developer proudly from Melbourne, Australia.
 Say hi to Ed via email@example.com or on Twitter @Edkennedy01